Selling Goods and Services to External Customers

 - Handle gift activity and forward other activity to SPA, central administration or departments.

 - General Counsel

-- Review and approve contract terms and conditions for external sales activity that does not use an External Sales contract template located in the Office of the General Counsel forms library.
+- Review and approve contract terms and conditions for external sales contracts that do not use an External Sales contract template located in the Office of the General Counsel forms library.
 Review and approve any changes to a University form or any non-University of Minnesota agreement.

 - Inventory Services

-- Inventory Services is responsible for updating the accounting system for all capital equipment.
-Inventory Services will assist departments in determining depreciable life of capital equipment, appropriate method for disposal of capital equipment, and appropriate accounting for all capital equipment.
+- Update the accounting system for all capital equipment.
+Assist departments in determining depreciable life of capital equipment, appropriate method for disposal of capital equipment, and appropriate accounting for all capital equipment.

 - Risk Management

 - Provide risk management expertise to units conducting external sales activity on an as needed basis.